gear-foundation/gear-wiki/docs/examples/supply-chain.md

 sidebar_position: 10
 ---

+# Supply chain

+## Introduction

-# What is a supply chain?
+### What is a supply chain?
 In logistics, a supply chain is a system for tracking and delivering to an end consumer various items.
 As a rule, such systems can't work without a lot of paperwork and other layers of bureaucracy.
 All of this costs a lot of time and money and increases the likelihood of an accidental error or, worst of all, a fraud.
 With the help of smart contract and blockchain technologies, it is possible to eliminate these problems by making a supply chain more efficient, reliable and transparent.

-So here's the example of a supply chain smart contract.
+### Supply chain application example by Gear

+Anyone can create their own supply chain contract and application and run it on the Gear Network.
+To do this, Gear created an example which is available on [GitHub](https://github.com/gear-dapps/supply-chain).

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.

 ## Logic
 * Each newly produced item gets the NFT (in Gear's context - [Gear non-fungible tokens (gNFT)](gnft-721.md) and an ID equal to the ID of its NFT.
 Then, as an item moves along a supply chain, an item's NFT transfers between a supply chain program, item's producer, and future distributor, retailer and end consumer.